MdAzizM/Basic-Switch-Configuration/README.md

 # Basic-Switch-Configuration
-This repository contains a basic configuration for a small network setup with two Cisco switches and two hosts.
-The configuration includes setting hostnames, creating and assigning a VLAN for proper segmentation, configuring access ports for each host, and ensuring inter-switch connectivity
+This project features a simple network setup involving two Cisco switches and two hosts, It demonstrates how to configure essential switch settings such as hostname assignment, VLAN creation and allocation for traffic segmentation, access port setup for host connectivity, and establishing a link between the two switches for communication and security features

 ## Overview